chancesmith/chance-smith-gatsby-blog/content/blog/testing-guides/index.md

 9. first test if you got nothin, and then test for the unexpected

+10. testing is designing, documenting, and validating how the function will be used

 [last updated: 01/26/2023]

 Do you struggle writing tests, but see the benefits?